 The Knoxville Stomp festival will feature live performances of many of the historic tracks, along with other music from the era, panel discussions, film screenings, a 78rpm record collector show, and more.
 The Stomp will take place in venues throughout downtown Knoxville, including Market Square, the Bijou Theatre, the East Tennessee History Center and Boyd’s Jig and Reel among others.
-Most Stomp events will be free and open to the public, with tickets for a select few events going on sale February 25 at www.knoxstomp.com.

 The Knoxville Stomp is being presented by the Knox County Public Library’s Tennessee Archive of Moving Image and Sound, WDVX Radio, the East Tennessee Historical Society and Visit Knoxville.
 The Knoxville Stomp is part of Knoxville’s 225th Anniversary celebration, which will highlight the city’s history throughout 2016.
-For more information about the festival, see knoxstomp.com.
+For more information about the festival, see www.facebook.com/knoxstomp.

-- Dom Flemons -- The musician, scholar and cofounder of the popular Carolina Chocolate Drops will take to the Bijou Theatre stage to celebrate old time music and share some of his favorite 78rpm records with the audience
+- Dom Flemons -- The musician, scholar, and co-founder of the popular Carolina Chocolate Drops will take to the Bijou Theatre stage to celebrate old time music and share some of his favorite 78rpm records with the audience

 - Amanda Petrusich – The NYU faculty member and author of Do Not Sell at Any Price: The Wild, Obsessive Hunt for the World’s Rarest 78rpm Records will present a reading and Q&A session